onigetoc/Materialize-CSS-Chrome-Extension-template/README.md

 # Materialize CSS Chrome extension template
-Enjoy using the new MDL (Material Design Lite) library powered template for creating your own chrome extension!
+Materialize CSS Chrome extension template library powered template for creating your own chrome extension!

 ## About
-In this repository you can find a new fresh Chrome Extension KIT to create your own material design extension with integrated jQuery support!
+In this repository you can find a new fresh Chrome Extension KIT to create your own material design extension with Materialize CSS & integrated jQuery support!

 ## Installation
 Download ZIP, unzip and then go to <pre><code>chrome://extensions</code></pre> then switch the "Developer mode" on and then click on "load unpacked extension" and find your extension